Occurring Scripture for the

 But his own hate dug a pitfall for him.

-He brought upon the Son of God that death which is become life to all the
+He brought upon the Son of God that death which has become life to all the

 sons of men.
-He shed that innocent Blood, Which hath reconciled the world
+He shed that innocent Blood, Which has reconciled the world

 salvation.
-The Lord hath received that which according to the purpose of His
+The Lord has received that which according to the purpose of His

-Own good pleasure He hath chosen.
-He has let fall on Him the hands of bloody men but while they
+Own good pleasure He had chosen.
+He has let fall on Him the hands of bloody men, but while they

 were bent only on their own sin, they were servants ministering to the